francijpg/instacool/README.md

 ### `To install the application locally from the root of the application:`
 - yarn install
 - cd functions
-- yarn install
+- npm install

 ### `To run the application locally from the root of the application:`
 - yarn start
 - cd functions
-- yarn serve
+- npm serve